korhanertancakmak/SPRING-BOOT/08-spring-boot-spring-mvc-security/README.md

 So our development process:

 * Create UserRepository class
-* Create UserService and its implementation class by using `@Service` annotation
+* Update UserService interface and its implementation class using the CRUD methods
 *

 So we create set up `UserRepository` interface: